peteroupc/encoding/api/com.upokecenter.text.Encodings.md

 **Returns:**

-* An object that enables encoding and decoding text in the given character encoding.
+* An object that enables encoding and decoding text in the specified character encoding.
 Returns null if the name is null or empty, or if it names an unrecognized or unsupported encoding.